influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/production_installation/meta_node_installation.md

 #### License key or file

-InfluxEnterprise requires a license key **OR** a license file to run.
+InfluxDB Enterprise requires a license key **OR** a license file to run.
 Your license key is available at [InfluxPortal](https://portal.influxdata.com/licenses).
 Contact support at the email we provided at signup to receive a license file.
 License files are required only if the nodes in your cluster cannot reach